soot 英 [sʊt] 美 [sʊt, sut]

 • n. 煤烟,烟灰

 • 1.
-The doors and windows were blurred with soot.
+The chimney is almost choked up with soot.

 • soot (n.)
 Old English sot "soot," from Proto-Germanic *sotam "soot" (source also of Old Norse sot, Old Dutch soet, North Frisian sutt), literally "what settles," from PIE *sodo- (source also of Old Church Slavonic sažda, Lithuanian suodžiai, Old Irish suide, Breton huzel "soot"), suffixed form of root *sed- (1) "to sit."